-Our story begins in the spring of 1975, when a young American named Bill Newbrough visited Laos.
-He traveled to the ancient royal capital, Luang Prabang.
-Nestled on a peninsula between the Mekong and Nam Khan Rivers, Luang Prabang is a beautiful little city first settled in 698 CE.
-It is the home of many monasteries and was the seat of royal power for more than 15 generations of Laotian rulers.
-When Bill arrived, he was struck by the beauty of his surroundings and charmed by the kind Lao people.
+Our story begins in November 1972, when 25 year old Iowan (agricultural heartland of USA), then living on West 66th Street New York City, Bill Newbrough, visited Laos.
+He traveled to the ancient Royal capital, Luang Prabang.
+Nestled on a peninsula between the Mekong and Khan Rivers, Luang Prabang is a scenic village first settled in 698 CE.
+It is the home of many ornate Buddhist temples and was the seat of Royal power for more than 15 generations of Laotian rulers.
+When Bill arrived, he was struck by the beauty of his surroundings and charmed by the kind and gentle Lao people.

 Trapped, he spent a night watching planes dropping aerial flares, the lights from tracer bullets tearing through the jungle, and hearing massive, earth-shaking explosions.
 The experience impacted him profoundly.
 When he was finally able to leave, he knew that he wanted to return to Laos when it was safe.

 After the war ended, Bill returned to Laos many times.
-He would take his bicycle and travel the Lao countryside.
-His guide on a cycling tour in 2004 was a Lao man named Bonsou "Sou" Keoamphone.
-At the end of their travels together, Sou gave Bill a bag as a souvenir.
+He brought the first mountain bicycle ever seen in Northern Laos and used it to travel the countryside.
+His guide on a cycling adventure in 2002 was a Lao student named Bonsou "Sou" Keoamphone.
+At the end of their travels together, Sou gave Bill a strange-looking bag as a souvenir.
 A minimalist, Bill had little use for souvenirs and would have left the bag behind in Laos had it not been so compact and lightweight.

 Back in the U.S. months later, Bill set out to repair the roof of his home.
 Unable to fit all of his tools and supplies into a canvas grocery bag, he decided to use the bag Sou had given him.
-He was impressed at how the bag stretched to hold so many bulky, sharp, heavy items.
-He thought the project might destroy the bag, but what mattered most was getting the roof repaired before the next rain.
+He immediately was impressed at how the bag stretched to hold so many bulky, sharp, heavy items.
+He feared that the project would destroy the fragile-appearing and seemingly delicate bag.
+But what mattered more was getting the roof repaired before the next rain.
 Bill was astonished that not only did the bag hold up, but it was far superior to the canvas bag in every way.
 It was rugged, stretchy and strong, and it gripped the shingles rather than slipping down the steep roof as the canvas bag did.
+It also held things inside without having a fastener to close it.

 Thoroughly impressed by the bag's performance, Bill contacted Sou and told him these bags should be sold all over the world.
-Sou told him they are made by the Khmu people for their own use and are not available for sale anywhere.
-Bill returned to Laos and the two men set out to visit Khmu villages to see if the Khmu people would be interested in making the bags for the marketplace.
+Sou told him they are made by the Khmu, the original people in Northern Laos for their own use in gathering essentials in the mountainside jungles and were not available for sale because the Khmu at that time had no use for money--there was nothing available to spend it on.
+Bill returned to Laos, and the two set out to visit remote villages, buying bags when they found them, asking if the Khmu people would be interested in making the bags for the global marketplace.

 The Nature Bag was traditionally used to carry a day’s harvest.
-The design has been passed down for generations, but cheap plastic import bags from China nearly decimated the craft.
-Bill was amazed to learn that the bags are made using fiber from a perennial vine (Pueraria phaseoloides) that grows without any agricultural inputs.
-The fiber is 100% sustainable and genuinely eco-friendly.
-To the lifelong environmentalist in Bill, this was incredible news.
-It meant that the bags were even more extraordinary than he’d first realized.
+The design has been passed down for millennia, but plastic material from bags used to import goods from China nearly decimated the craft by offering the Khmu a quickly converted alternative.
+Bill was amazed to learn that the bags are made using fiber from a perennial vine (Pueraria phaseoloides), now universally known as JungleVine®, that grows without any agricultural input.
+The fiber is 100% sustainable and genuinely eco-friendly with a negative carbon footprint.
+To the lifelong environmentalist and minimalist in Bill, this was incredible news.
+It meant that the bags were even more extraordinary than he’d first discovered.

 Bill and Sou built relationships with Khmu tribes in remote villages all over northern Laos.
-They learned which tribes still retained the ancient bag-making skill and found hundreds of artisans eager to create bags.
+They learned which Khmu clans retained the ancient bag-making skill and found hundreds of artisans eager to create bags initially trading for goods from the outside that the Khmu could use.
 The Khmu artisans enjoy working from home while nurturing their children and preserving their traditional culture.
-Most Khmu villages are so isolated that there are no other opportunities to earn income.
+Most Khmu villages are so isolated that there were no other opportunities to get clothing, blankets and other useful items or to earn cash income.
 At last, Bill was able to realize his dream of helping the people of Laos.

 Today the JungleVine® Foundation and our sister organization in Laos, the Lao JungleVine® Production Promotion Co.
 Ltd., work together with a common mission to connect these remote isolated tribal communities with the global market by promoting their natural fiber handicrafts.
-Our work reduces poverty in rural Laos, preserves an ancient craft, and mitigates global climate change through the promotion of JungleVine® fiber.
+Our work reduces poverty in rural Laos, preserves an ancient craft, mitigates global climate change through the promotion of JungleVine® fiber which captures unwanted carbon from the air while adding nitrogen to enrich the soil.
+The Foundation’s wok empowers women and offers the world a superior carrying device as well as products with miraculous cleaning/skin exfoliation capabilities and great strength that resists fungus and bacteria to last almost forever.

-Most often, the individual artisans tell us they spend their income on rice, clothing, and school supplies for their children.
+Most often, the individual artisans tell us they spend their now cash income on rice, clothing, and school supplies for their children as transportation improvements now allow some to reach the market in the District center.
 However, the impact of Nature Bag income is readily visible when visiting Khmu villages.
-Villages where there is not yet Nature Bag income generally have single-story homes with walls made of woven bamboo slats, thatch roofs, and bare ground floors.
-The villages whose artisans have worked with the project longest have many 2-story homes, with concrete foundations, wood or concrete walls, and concrete tile roofs.
+Settlements where there is not yet Nature Bag income generally have single-story homes with walls made of woven bamboo slats, thatch roofs, and bare ground floors.
+The villages whose artisans have worked with the project longest have 2-story homes, with concrete foundations, wood or concrete walls, ceramic tile floors and hardened low-maintenance roofs.

 JungleVine® supplies the base material for Khmu artisans to create Nature Bags, the most eco-friendly bags on Earth.
-It is a product that can provide an entire people with a sustainable livelihood.
+It is a product that can provide an entire iron-age culture with a sustainable livelihood in the modern world.
 When you buy their hand-made eco-friendly JungleVine® products you directly support the Khmu artisans and indirectly support their entire villages.

 The JungleVine® Foundation is designated a public charity under section IRC 509(a)(2) of the Internal Revenue Service code.
 Contributions, bequests, devices, transfers, and gifts are tax-deductible and can be made online or by mail at PO Box 1822, Des Moines IA 50305-1822 USA.